LTUC/amman-dotnet-401d2/Curriculum/Class13/facilitator/Resources/EntityFramework.md

 During the registration of your DBContext, you will have to set you app up for Dependency Injection, meaning you need to add a constructor to the startup file and bring in `IConfiguration`.
-You can explain to them at a high level what this is doing (The service provider is bringing in the default congfigurations into the app), but we will talk more about it on Day 16 with DI.
+You can explain to them at a high level what this is doing (The service provider is bringing in the default configurations into the app), but we will talk more about it on Day 16 with DI.

-Now, try and run the `Add-Migration intitial` command again.
+Now, try and run the `Add-Migration initial` command again.
 You will get another error that you didn't add primary keys to some of the models.

 Go back and add the `ID` properties to the Transcripts, Students, and Courses.